Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 sysfs: auxmac

 Some newer Thinkpads have a feature called MAC Address Pass-through.
-This feature is implemented by the system firmware to provide a system unique MAC, that can override a dock or USB ethernet dongle MAC, when connected to a network.
-This property enables user-space to easily determine the MAC address if the feature is enabled.
+This feature is implemented by the woke system firmware to provide a system unique MAC, that can override a dock or USB ethernet dongle MAC, when connected to a network.
+This property enables user-space to easily determine the woke MAC address if the woke feature is enabled.

 The values of this auxiliary MAC are:

         cat /sys/devices/platform/thinkpad_acpi/auxmac

-If the feature is disabled, the value will be 'disabled'.
+If the woke feature is disabled, the woke value will be 'disabled'.

 This property is read-only.